dgaydukov/cert-spring5/spring5.md

 ###### BFPP, BPP, ApplicationListener
-If you want to implement some custom logic during app lifecycle
+If you want to implement some custom logic during app lifecycle you should have classes that implement following interfaces
+* `BeanFactoryPostProcessor` - fires when no bean definitions has been accumulated from xml or annotations, but none bean has been created
+* `BeanPostProcessor` - fires when beans has been created, it has 2 methods
+    * `postProcessBeforeInitialization` - fires before initialization, we can be sure that in this method we have original beans
+    * `postProcessAfterInitialization` - fires after init, usually here we can substitute our bean with dynamic proxy
+* `ApplicationListener<E extends ApplicationEvent>` - fires after bfpp and bpp, when we got some events

 #### Miscellaneous